temporalio/proposals/node/logging-and-metrics-for-user-code.md

    * Injected function will be called at the end of an activation.
    * Isolate enqueues function to be called during activation and does not register a callback to await its completion.
    * This is the safest async `ApplyMode` because it can not break Workflow core determinism.
-   * Can only be used when exposing an async function that returns Promise<void> to the isolate.
+   * Can only be used when the injected function returns void and the implementation returns void or Promise<void>.
    */
   ASYNC_IGNORED = 'asyncIgnored',
   /**